TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Installation/Index.rst

 #.
 You must *install* it.

-   An extension is loaded only if its extension key is listed in the comma-delimited list in the variable `$TYPO3_CONF_VARS["EXT"]["extList"]`.
-The list of enabled extensions must be set and modified from inside typo3conf/LocalConfiguration.php.
+   An extension is loaded only if its `state` is set to `active` in the PackageStates.php file.
    Extensions are loaded in the order they appear in this list.
-Any extensions listed in `$TYPO3_CONF_VARS["EXT"]["requiredExt"]` will be forcibly loaded before any extensions in `$TYPO3_CONF_VARS["EXT"]["extList"]`.

    An enabled extension is always global to the TYPO3 Installation - you cannot disable an extension